Krasnomakov/soc_mvp/readme.md

 The repository does not include `um_gen_metal.py` or `um_gen.py` files required for graph generation.
 To access these files and set up the complete SOC environment with graph generation and threat intelligence capabilities, please create an issue to request access.

+Caldera auto-launcher and groupd data ingestion scripts are not included.
+Leave in issue if you want to try automated APT.

 ## 🤝 Contributing

 We welcome contributions!
 Feel free to: